Jamil Abiad, Professional Basketball Trainer, Continues to Provide Premiere Training to Athletes From Canada and Abroad | 🛍️ LatestLY

 Abiad has travelled the world to enhance his basketball education, working with NBA players, top trainers, and elite athletes who have gone off to play NCAA, USPORTS, and CCAA.
 The level of Canadian basketball is at an all-time peak right now with many kids transferring over to the sport daily.

-Abiad currently serves as the Team Believe U17 & U19 head coach, the Sahel Basketball Technical Director and Trainer, and the Louis RIEL Jr. Boys Head Coach.
+Abiad currently serves as the Team Believe U17 HYPERLINK "https://www.613believe.com/"&HYPERLINK "https://www.613believe.com/" U19 head coach, the Sahel Basketball Technical Director and Trainer, and the Louis RIEL Jr. Boys Head Coach.

 “I am constantly working to enhance my experience and expertise on coaching basketball so I can provide the best possible services to my clients and my teams,” said Abiad.
 As basketball continues to grow world wide especially here in Canada more and more opportunities should be provided for this young athletes.

-Abiad owns a private training company called Jamil Abiad – NF Fitness where he provides private, team training and camps.
+Abiad owns a private training company called Jamil HYPERLINK "https://www.janlfitness.com/"AbiadHYPERLINK "https://www.janlfitness.com/" – NF Fitness where he provides private, team training and camps.
 Lastly, to share his insights in a more informal setting with followers, and to give back to youth Abiad hosts an IGTV series called “The Journey of an Athlete Before & After., where he hopes the stories of athletes can inspire and help motivate youth.